-These are some of the abnormal cells that the doctor will have to explain to the patient:
+These are some of the abnormal cells that the doctor will describe to the victim:

 Normally the physical appearance of these cells is flat and thin.
 These types of cancerous cells usually grow in healthy cervical walls.
 The Pap test will show that there is the presence of ASCUS cells.
 However, the Pap test will only detect the presence and growth of abnormal squamous cells and not other precancerous cells.
 The doctor will need to do the test again if a liquid-based Pap test is used.
 This allows the doctor to analyze whether other viruses present in the sample, including HPV that may develop into later stages as cancer.
 The abnormal cells found after a liquid PAP test may not cause any alarm if the cells are not regarded as high-risk viruses.
 Additionally, the doctor may require further tests if the virus found in the sample is regarded as high risk.

 If the doctor detects these types of cells in the cervical cell sample, this shows they are precancerous cancer cells present.
 The sizes, shape, and other characteristics will determine if a precancerous lesion is present and if the cell changes found are low grade.
-If the doctor detects the presence of these types of cells, it means that they are precancerous and that they will grow into cancer cells in a few years.
+If the PAP Smear doctor detects the presence of these types of cells, it means that they are precancerous and that they will grow into cancer cells in a few years.
 The precancerous cells may develop into cancer cells if the cell changes are of high grade.
 In such instances, the patient will have to undergo further tests to confirm the condition.

 These types of cells tend to grow within the uterus and the cervix openings.
 Granular cells secrete mucus, and even though their presence is slightly abnormal, it is hard to tell if they are cancerous or not.
 This calls for further tests to be done to establish the origin and significance of these cells.